tonghia/transaction-history/README.md

 - Reduce using Go `time.Parse` and use integer comparison since we already know about the date format pattern.
 - While increasing the transactions slice, we can build a sorted slice instead of sorting it after filtering all transactions.
 - With a large input file, can use slice of pointer (data store in heap by default) instead of slice of value (let Go decide data stay in stack or heap).
 Then applying merge sort while merging all chunk result.

+In my opinion, before doing any optimization, I need to benchmark functions and profiling the program.
+Go has support with the package `runtime/pprof`.

+The program provide a flag to enable processing file in chunks but I have not tested much with a real large file.

 ## Diagram